How Long is it Safe to Carry a Baby in a Carrier?

 Caregiver's Comfort

 You might experience strain and fatigue if you don't consider your own well-being when baby-wearing.
 Carriers with sturdy shoulder straps and waist belts offer a much more ergonomic fit that's more suitable for prolonged use, especially as your baby gets heavier.
 Spend time fitting and adjusting the carrier so it fits your body snugly and distributes your child's weight evenly.
+Being aware of your own posture while babywearing and taking breaks and doing small stretches between carrying your little one can be helpful.
+Also being aware of how you bend and lift objects while babywearing is important.
+Be sure to bend at the knees to avoid extra strain on your back.

 Type of Carrier